UrbanCCD-UChicago/plenario-docs/source/includes/_sensor_data_streaming.md

 }
 ```

-Plenario utilizes the [socket.io protocol](https://github.com/socketio/socket.io-protocol) in order to provide near real time streaming of sensor data.
-A user may specify lists of nodes, features_of_interest, and/or sensors.
-They will then only be streamed data that satisfies these parameters.
+Plenario uses the [socket.io protocol](https://github.com/socketio/socket.io-protocol) to provide near real-time streaming of sensor data.
+A user may open a socket and specify nodes, features of interest, and sensors they're interested in.
+Plenario will push observations that satisfies their filters to their socket.
 If no parameters are specified, the default is to stream all data from the array_of_things network.

 Any invalid parameters and other errors will be emitted as JSON `internal_error` events and no connection will be created.
 If all parameters are valid and no errors occur, the client will begin receiving `data` events from the socket.